Sylt-Shuttle mit Auto-Anhängern fährt mit Biokraftstoff | © DB AG/ Faruk Hosseini

 Biofuel in rail freight transport

-At DB Cargo, we've tested the use of 100% HVO fuel in several shunting and main-line locomotives in freight transport throughout Europe.
-The results so far have been highly positive.
-The engines function flawlessly and the performance is as expected.
-In Italy, too, our locomotives are switching from fossil diesel to biofuel, making the railways even more climate-friendly.
-At DB Cargo Italia S.r.l., for example, all locomotives near Cervignano and Brescia (in northern Italy) run on the environmentally friendly biofuel HVO.
+We have tested and approved the use of HVO for the entire cargo fleet of our shunting and mainline diesel locomotives in freight transport in Europe.
+The results show: The engines work perfectly and the performance is not affected by the biofuel.
+Our locomotives in Italy are also switching from fossil diesel to biofuel, making the railways even more climate-friendly.
+At DB Cargo Italia S.r.l., for example, all locomotives near Cervignano and Brescia (in northern Italy) run on HVO.

 Green refueling infrastructure

-To supply our locomotives with the new fuel, we have already converted several of our refueling stations in Germany and concluded long-term HVO purchase agreements.
-This benefits DB Cargo in particular: every year, we replace 10 million liters of conventional diesel with HVO in freight transport.
-For example one of the largest refueling stations nationwide is located at the classification yard in Munich North.
-Here, our diesel and switching locomotives now only fill up with the environmentally friendly HVO fuel.
-This will especially benefit DB Cargo by making switching services and the Bavarian chemical triangle's supply chain much greener.
-The refueling station can also be used by other rail companies too.
+In order to supply our locomotives with the new fuel, we have already converted around 20 of our refueling stations in Germany and concluded long-term HVO purchase agreements.
+DB Cargo in particular benefits from this in freight transport.
+Two of the largest filling stations in Germany are located at the classification yard in Halle (Saale) and Munich North.
+Here, our diesel and shunting locomotives now fill up with HVO.
+However, both filling stations can also be used by other rail companies.

 Biofuel is available instead of diesel at the filling station in Aulendorf